 Floors including sub-floors

-Repair category 1
+Repair category 2

-Notes There are some sections of loose and uneven boarding.
+Notes There are some sections of loose and uneven boarding including on the stair treads.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes The joinery is consistent with the age and type and the kitchen units are affected by wear and tear.
+Notes The joinery is consistent with age and type and the kitchen units are affected by wear and tear.